- This event has passed.

 This annual hanabi-taikai has roots dating back to 1732 when it was first held in remembrance of the those who had died of starvation in the plagues that afflicted Edo during that period.
 From its early days, it was a competition between two firework manufacturers—a traditional that exists to this day and the reason why the Sumidagawa Firework Festival has two locations from which the fireworks are launched.
 This is also the reason you may hear traditional shouts of “Kagiya” or “Tamaya”—these were the two major firework makers back then.

-The fireworks start at 7pm and lasts for 90 minutes.
-The event will be cancelled in the case of bad weather (will not be postponed).
+The fireworks start at 7pm and lasts for 90 minutes, and the event will be cancelled in the case of bad weather (will not be postponed).
 The fireworks are launched from the two locations show on the map below.